-Studies have shown that Glypican-3 antibody (GPC3) protein is expressed in most hepatocellular carcinomas (HCC), but is undetectable in normal liver and benign hepatic lesions, including dysplastic and cirrhotic nodules.
-GPC3 is also significantly elevated in the serum of most patients with HCC.
-Several studies report that Glypican-3 is a sensitive diagnostic marker for HCC and a tool for differentiating HCC from non-neoplastic and pre-neoplastic liver disease.
-Our TMA-based studies have shown that Glypican-3 is positive in 90.4% (66/73) of hepatocellular carcinoma cases and negative in 100% of cholangiocellular carcinoma, normal liver and hyperplasia cases.
+Glypican-3 (GPC3), a member of the glypican family of glycosyl phosphatidylinositol-anchored cell-surface heparin sulfate proteoglycans, plays an important role in cell growth and differentiation (1).
+Using the 1G12 monoclonal antibody, GPC3 has been identified as a useful tumor marker for the diagnosis of Hepatocellular Carcinoma (HCC), hepatoblastoma, melanoma, testicular germ cell tumors, and Wilms’ tumor.
+GPC3 protein has been shown to be expressed in most hepatocellular carcinomas (HCC), but not in normal liver nor benign hepatic lesions, including dysplastic and cirrhotic nodules (1-4).
+Most patients with HCC have significantly elevated serum protein levels of GPC3 (3).
+Several studies report that GPC3 is a sensitive diagnostic marker for HCC and a tool for differentiating HCC from non-neoplastic and pre-neoplastic liver disease (3,4).
+In-house TMA-based studies have shown that GPC3 is positive in 90.4% (66/73) of hepatocellular carcinoma cases, and negative in 100% of cholangiocellular carcinoma, normal liver and hyperplasia cases.